UnumID/react-web-sdk/README.md

 } from '@unumid/web-sdk';
 import { PresentationRequestOptions } from '@unumid/types';

+// Import an image to use for the (mobile) deeplink button.
-import deeplinkImgSrc from '../assets/deeplink-button-image.png';
+// In this example, images are stored in an 'assets' directory.
+Your application may be different. import deeplinkImgSrc from '../assets/deeplink-button-image.png';

 const App: FC = () => {
-  const [presentationRequest, setPresentationRequest] = useState();
+  // Save the PresentationRequest in local component state. const [presentationRequest, setPresentationRequest] = useState();

-  const createPresentationRequest = async (): Promise<PresentationRequestResponse> => {
+  const createPresentationRequest = async (): Promise<void> => {
-    // call your backend to create a PresentationRequest and return the response const options: PresentationRequestOptions = {
+    const options: PresentationRequestOptions = {
-      // customizable PresentationRequest options
+      // Customizable PresentationRequest options.
     }
-    const response = await callBackend(options);
+    // Call your backend to create a PresentationRequest and save in the component state. const response = await callBackend(options);
     setPresentationRequest(response)
   };

   const sendEmail = async (options: EmailOptions): Promise<SuccessResponse> => {
-    // call your backend to send a deeplink via email and return the response }
+    // Call your backend to send a deeplink via email and return the response.
+  }

   const sendSms = async (options: SmsOptions): Promise<SuccessResponse> => {
-    // call your backend to send a deeplink via sms and return the response }
+    // Call your backend to send a deeplink via sms and return the response.
+  }

   const goToLogin = async (options: EmailOptions): Promise<SuccessResponse> => {
-    // navigate to your login page
+    // Navigate to your login page.
   }

   return (
     <WidgetHostAndController
       applicationTitle="My Application"
-      userInfo={{}}
-      createPresentationRequest={createPresentationRequest}
-      presentationRequest={presentationRequest}
-      createInitialPresentationRequest={false}
-      deeplinkImgSrc={deeplinkImgSrc}
+      userInfo={{
+        email: 'mrplow@gmail.com', // The user's email is required to enable the email fallback.
+        phone: 'KL5-5555' // The user's mobile phone number is required to enable the sms fallback.
+      }}
+      presentationRequest={presentationRequest} // Provide the Web SDK with an already-created PresentationRequest. createInitialPresentationRequest={false} // Prevent the Web SDK from immediately creating a new PresentationRequest on load. createPresentationRequest={createPresentationRequest} // We still need to provide the Web SDK with a createPresentationRequest function so that it can create a new PresentationRequest before the current one expires. deeplinkImgSrc={deeplinkImgSrc}
       sendEmail={sendEmail}
       sendSms={sendSms}